The Accidentals: Musical style and development

 While Tangled Red and Blue could be described as a contemporary folk release, the musical style attributed to The Accidentals following Bittersweet is "genre-bending".
 Self-described orchestra dorks, or "orc dorks", the group embraces its complex musical sound and style.
 "You can't really put us in one genre", according to Buist.
-Jim Linderman of the Dull Tool and Dim Bulb blog referred to them as "tastefully eccentric", adding: "They pack performing space with a multi-generational mix."
+Jim Linderman of the Dull Tool and Dim Bulb blog referred to them in 2014 as "the best unsigned band in America" and "tastefully eccentric", adding: "They pack performing space with a multi-generational mix."

 In 2015 the band delved into blues, rock and roll and hip-hop musicality, as can be heard in songs such as "Trouble" and "Parking Lot", as well as in collaborations with artists such as Rick Chyme.
 In 2019, the band described their sound as "folk-influenced pop rock".
 In 2020, the band's Patreon page described them as "punk folk music with strings".

+Describing the band's vision and emphasis on community in 2022, Buist said: "Music is powerful, it's therapeutic, and it's a lifeblood that ties us all together and overrides our differences."

 Influences

 Growing up in musical families, including professional pianists for fathers and vocalists for mothers, Larson's and Buist's influences bounced between jazz, country, classical, bluegrass, alternative rock and the obscure.

-The group's self-described "all over the place" list of influences in 2015 included Andrew Bird, Stéphane Grappelli, Arcade Fire, Death Cab for Cutie, St. Vincent, Django Reinhardt, Sufjan Stevens, The Appleseed Collective, and The National.
+Their self-described "all over the place" list of influences in 2015 included Andrew Bird, Stéphane Grappelli, Arcade Fire, Death Cab for Cutie, St. Vincent, Django Reinhardt, Sufjan Stevens, The Appleseed Collective, and The National.

-In a Coffeehouse Conversations session with WYEP-FM in 2015, Buist and Larson were asked who their top pick would be out of any artist that they could possibly ever collaborate with.
-During this session, Buist had chosen Ben Folds and Larson had chosen Jack White.
-The duo named more influences during the Coffeehouse Conversation, including Chris Thile and Punch Brothers, Belle & Sebastian, Radiohead, and the White Stripes.

-In a "20 Questions" feature with PopMatters in 2017, the group cited additional influences as topmost inspirations to their craft, such as Kimya Dawson, Patti Smith, Caroline Shaw, David Bowie, Freddie Mercury, and Brian May.
+In a Coffeehouse Conversations session with WYEP-FM in 2015, Buist and Larson were asked who their top pick would be out of any artist with which they could possibly ever collaborate.
+During that session, Buist chose Ben Folds and Larson picked Jack White.
+They named more influences during the Coffeehouse Conversation: Chris Thile and Punch Brothers, Belle & Sebastian, Radiohead, and the White Stripes.
+In a "20 Questions" feature with PopMatters in 2017, the duo cited additional influences as topmost inspirations to their craft including Kimya Dawson, Patti Smith, Caroline Shaw, David Bowie, Freddie Mercury, and Brian May.

 In an interview with Americana Highways in 2022, Buist mentioned a "top 10 bucket list, in any order" of dream future co-writers: Indigo Girls, Brandi Carlile, Stevie Nicks, Brittany Howard, Neko Case, Lianne La Havas, Sarah Jarosz, Anna Tivel, Ani DiFranco, and Aimee Mann.